prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_record_video_player_remve(const wchar_t* name,
     const wchar_t* player)
 ```
-This services removes a Video Player, Render or RTSP type, from a named Sink Recorder.
+This services removes a Video Player, Render or RTSP type, from a named Recording Sink.

 **Parameters**
  * `name` [in] name of the Record Sink to update